TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 Scipion can export the final alignment, tomograms, or pick coordinates into RELION5.
 Just search for the `reliontomo` jobs.

-You can run a RELION5 tomograms reconstruction using the output of AreTomo alignment for example.
+You can run a RELION5 tomograms reconstruction using the output of AreTomo alignment, for example.
-Here the parameters for tomogram reconstruction don't really matter (because we won't actually use the tomograms) except for the **x y z (4096, 4096, 2048)** that have to be consistent with the rest of your workflow.
+Here, the parameters for tomogram reconstruction don't really matter (because we won't actually use the tomograms) except for the **x y z (4096, 4096, 2048)** that have to be consistent with the rest of your workflow.
 Here, we reconstruct bin8 tomograms (15.28 Å/pix) as a test:

 <a href="/imgs/10_rln1.JPG" data-lightbox="image-gallery">
   <img src="/imgs/10_rln1.JPG" alt="Processing Workflow" style="width:60%;">